HomeArt10 Most Influential Painters in Western Painting

 Statue representing Giotto, outside the Uffizi

-He has been described by many as the first genuine painter.
-Di Bondone embraced the Byzantine style that was used by Cimabue and various artists before him.
+Many have called Di Bondone the first true painter.
+He took up the Byzantine style used by Cimabue and other artists before him.

-Most of his paintings portrayed religious figures.
-He was one of the first painters to shift from the Byzantine style and embrace naturalism.
+Most of his paintings show religious figures.
+He was one of the first painters to move away from the Byzantine style toward naturalism.

 3. Leonardo Da Vinci